 Suppose your client does need an address after all.
 Instead of worrying about how much space it’s occupying, why not go all out and put a map on the back of the card?
 This is simple enough to do with Google Maps, so long as you include a copyright attribution.
 You can also create a map from scratch in Illustrator, which is useful for controlling the amount of detail it includes.

 Contact info is the main part of a business card’s message, but a card that only informs people how to contact you isn’t very compelling.
 Your next step is telling the audience why they should contact your client.
 That usually means a tagline or a call to action.

-Taglines are an easy way to instantly inform people about who your clients is and what they do, like a clarifier.
+Taglines are an easy way to instantly inform people about who your client is and what they do, like a clarifier.
 For instance, the owners of a bakery with a generic name like Sarah’s might use a tagline like “The Friendliest Bakery in Town” to set themselves apart.

 A call to action, on the other hand, is a command.
 It gives prospects a clear next step, like “Call and get a free quote!” or “Visit our website!”
 Your call to action might even be in the form of a promotional offer, allowing customers to take the card to your client’s store and redeem it for discounts or free samples (with your client’s permission, of course).
 Only include one call to action, though; consumers respond best when they’re given just one thing to do.

 Adding photos to a business card lets you express certain things that words can’t.
 For instance, you might use a photographic background to showcase examples of your client’s work or a portrait to remind prospects who the cardholder is.